September COVID-19 death toll in Rowan County grows to 14 - Salisbury Post

 Rowan County’s COVID-19 death toll since the start of the pandemic is 364.
 A majority of the 364 resident deaths have occurred this year, according to the N.C.
 Department of Health and Human Services.

 Rowan County continues to have more COVID-19 deaths than every neighboring county.
 It’s also eighth in the state for most deaths.
-Seven is Buncombe County, with 366 fatalities.
+Seventh is Buncombe County, with 366 fatalities.

 Data reported to federal health authorities Sept.
 2 show 182 of 269 beds occupied at Novant Health Rowan Medical Center.
 All intensive care beds are reported occupied.

-Hospitalizations in Rowan County’s region, which contains part or all of 18 counties known as the Triad Healthcare Preparedness Coalition, were 855 on Wednesday.
+Hospitalizations in Rowan County’s region, which includes part or all of 18 counties known as the Triad Healthcare Preparedness Coalition, were 855 on Wednesday.
 That’s a slight decrease from the start of the month, when 885 people were hospitalized with COVID-19 in the region.
 Intensive care beds show a similar trend — flat or even down slightly.
 Just 53 intensive care beds in Rowan’s 18-county region are reported to be empty and staffed.
 About 1,100 total inpatient beds are empty and staffed.

 There have been 2,087 positives in the previous two weeks in Rowan County, which reflects a slow downward trend in the number of cases reported daily.
 Included in the two-week total are 125 new positives reported Wednesday.